radius-project/radius/docs/content/user-guides/tutorials/dapr-microservices/dapr-microservices-add-dapr/index.md

 A [`statestore` component]({{< ref dapr-statestore >}}) is used to specify a few properties about the state store:

-- `kind: 'dapr.io/StateStore@v1alpha1'` represents a resource that Dapr uses to communicate with a database.
+- **kind**: `'dapr.io/StateStore@v1alpha1'` represents a resource that Dapr uses to communicate with a database.
-- `properties.config.kind: 'state.azure.tablestorage'` corresponds to the kind of Dapr state store used for [Azure Table Storage](https://docs.dapr.io/operations/components/setup-state-store/supported-state-stores/setup-azure-tablestorage/)
+- **properties.kind**: `'any'` tells Radius to pick the best available statestore for the platform.
+For Azure this is Table Storage and for Kubernetes this is a Redis container.
-- `properties.config.managed: true` tells Radius to manage the lifetime of the component for you.
+- **properties.managed**: `true` tells Radius to manage the lifetime of the component for you.

 {{< rad file="snippets/app.bicep" embed=true marker="//STATESTORE" >}}